Psychologist Therapist Counselling Hamilton

 We commonly find that IFS can be incorporated into EMDR to help facilitate quicker processing and resolution of traumatic material in more complex situations where complex trauma has occurred, particularly developmental trauma where disruptions in personality structure or self-soothing abilities occurred.

 This video introduces EMDR Therapy and explains what concerns EMDR Therapy can be helpful for, and how EMDR Therapy works.
-Several of our therapists (Dr. Jennifer Barbera, Melissa Mandozzi, Jenn Struth, Marta Evans & Thomson Scarlett) are EMDR therapy-trained.
-We can also offer EMDR remotely.
+EMDR can be offered in-person and remotely.

 This video describes EMDR and shares one man's experience after seeking EMDR In counselling to assist with childhood abuse.
 Not all individuals or situations are the same, but we certianly see very dramatic and quicker changes with EMDR therapy when working on resolving past memories and their impacts on ongoing feelings, beliefs and behaviours.